pbo-dpb/PEAT--OEDP/src/assets/note_en.md

 7. **Employment and Social Development Canada:** On February 2006, the department of Human Resources and Skills Development Canada and Social Development Canada were consolidated into the Department of Human Resources and Skills Development (currently known as Employment and Social Development Canada).
 In the 2007 Public Accounts and in IR0074 both departments are still listed separately.
 For consistency across all years, the departments were combined in 2006-07.
 8. **Office of the Parliamentary Budget Officer:** The office was established in 2006 under the Library of Parliament.
 On September 21, 2017 the office became independent with a reformed mandate when certain sections of [Bill C-44](https://www.parl.ca/DocumentViewer/en/42-1/bill/c-44/royal-assent) came into force.
 As such, 2018-19 is the first full year for which personnel object data is available.
 9. **Canada Energy Regulator:** The agency was created on August 28, 2019 when the [Canadian Energy Regulator Act](https://laws-lois.justice.gc.ca/eng/acts/C-15.1/) came into force, replacing the National Energy Board.
 For continuity, the Canada Energy Regulator includes expenditures that are listed under the National Energy Board in the 2020 Public Accounts.
 For all prior years, the National Energy Board is referred to as the Canada Energy Regulator in the tool.
+10. **Department of Western Economic Diversification:** In 2021-22 this department was split off into two new separate organizations, the Pacific Economic Development Agency of Canada, and the Prairie Economic Development Agency of Canada.
+In this year there were no FTEs recorded for the Pacific Economic Development Agency of Canada, but there were expenditures made by this organization.
+To maintain consistency until FTE values are available the Department of Western Economic Diversification was continued, consolidating the results for the two new organizations for 2021-22.

-For additional notes on department inclusion rules and exceptions, please see the accompanying [report](https://www.pbo-dpb.ca/en/publications/RP-2021-021-S--personnel-expenditure-analysis-tool--outil-examen-depenses-en-personnel).
+For additional notes on department inclusion rules and exceptions, please see our previously published [report](https://www.pbo-dpb.ca/en/publications/RP-2021-021-S--personnel-expenditure-analysis-tool--outil-examen-depenses-en-personnel).

 ## Glossary

 The PBO uses the following definitions in this online tool and its’ accompanying report:

 **Full-Time Equivalent (FTE)** – Is a unit of measure that indicates the workload of an employed person.
 FTEs are calculated as a ratio of assigned hours of work throughout the year to scheduled hours of work, as set out in collective agreements.
-For term and seasonal employees, the FTE calculation is also adjusted for the proportion of paid weeks in a year (Source: Departmental Result Reports, InfoBase, and an informal request to TBS).
+For term and seasonal employees, the FTE calculation is also adjusted for the proportion of paid weeks in a year.
+Public information on FTEs is only available for the federal public service (departments, agencies, and organizations named in Schedule I, IV, and V of the Financial Administration Act).
+As such, FTEs for parliamentary entities, aside from our own, are outside the scope of PEAT (Source: Departmental Result Reports, InfoBase, and an informal request to TBS).

 **Operating spending** – Includes personnel, quasi-personnel, professional and special services and other subsidies and payments (as defined below).
 This excludes spending associated with consolidated Crown corporations, accrual and adjustments, and consolidated specified purpose accounts (Source: Public Accounts, Standard Objects 1,2,3,4,5,6,7, and 12).